 Maths and English

 Maths and English are a key part of every student’s study programme.
-Out team of specialist Maths and English staff will support you in improving your skills in these subjects and achieving your qualifications.
+Our team of specialist maths and English staff will support you in improving your skills in these subjects and achieving your qualifications.

 If you are aged 16-19 and have not achieved your English and maths qualification and programme you choose will require you to continue studying these subjects.

 The Study Programme